dmccallie/nppes_fhir_demo/README.md

 ## Very brief instructions:

 - Install and launch Elasticsearch.
 I took all the defaults, which is overkill, but it works.
-On the mac, 'brew' can install elasticsearch and kibana with no problems
+On the mac, 'brew' can install elasticsearch and kibana with no problems.
+To use the phonetic analyzer, you will also need to install the phonetic plugin, using something like this:
+  - ```sudo bin/elasticsearch-plugin install analysis-phonetic```
 - Use python to "pip install" Flask, elasticsearch, and gunicorn
 - Run the "download.sh" script in NPPES_data to download the NPPES file from CMS, and the "taxonomy" file from NUCC.
 You might need to edit this file to refer to a more recent CMS distribution of the NPPES database!
 - the bulk_load_nppes script can now read directly from the zip file, so there is no need to extract the 5GB CSV file